ScreenshotAPI vs Microlink: Screenshot API Comparison

 WebP output.
 Smaller image files for link previews and directory thumbnails where bandwidth matters.

-No subscription.
-Pay-as-you-go credits that never expire.
+Flexible pricing.
+Subscriptions from $9/month plus credit packs that never expire.
 Better for variable workloads and projects in early stages.

 Direct image response.
 ScreenshotAPI returns image bytes directly.
 Microlink returns JSON with a screenshot URL that requires an additional fetch.